 Archaeologists say that the city of Machu Picchu was most likely abandoned by the Incas because the invasion of the Spanish conquistadores caused the death of most royal Inca people, while others went in hiding.

-The ruins of Machu Picchu open at 6 am and are open until 6 pm.
+The ruins of Machu Picchu open from 6 am until 5 pm.

 You are not allowed to bring a big backpack into the archaeological site.
 The maximum size allowed is 25 litre.
-You can leave luggage at the guarded storage next to the entrance, where you pay 5 Soles for the whole day.
+You can leave luggage at the guarded storage next to the entrance, where you pay 3-5 $ per bag for the whole day.

 »Read more about Inca Trail regulations and Machu Picchu rules.»

-Remember you can take water, but no food.
-Neither are tripods, drones and selfie sticks are allowed.
+Remember you can take a small daypack, and water, but no food.
+Neither tripods, drones, and selfie sticks are allowed.

 Just after the entrance, on your left-hand side, you find a small office where you can get a map of the archaeological site, that includes the three different main circuits to walk.